Skip to content

 This page focuses on batch payments that are already Ready To Pay.

-It is useful when the finance team wants a cleaner operational queue for payment execution without seeing draft or approval-stage batches.
+It is useful when the payment team wants a cleaner operational queue for payment execution without seeing draft or approval-stage batches.

 Use this menu when you want to: